Want to know everything about the Net Promoter Score?

 How do you determine what an NPS score between -100 and +100 means for your organization?
 It is important that the objectives for your organization are realistic but also challenging.
 Blindly staring at benchmark numbers makes little sense.
 There are many factors that influence the scores, which means that the absolute value will not always correspond to your own NPS calculation.
 It is also important that you look not only at the score itself, but also at the trend.
 That says so much more than just a number as a snapshot.

 Research results are also an extremely useful tool as input to formulate goals and targets.
 Understand what underlying processes are needed for improvement.
 In calculative metrics such as the NPS, an increase of 10 points per year is a relatively simple goal when your score is -50, but this becomes more difficult when you are already at +80, for example.
 First, formulate an objective for your organization as a whole and also an NPS objective per employee, job level, or department.
 This score can also be used as a KPI for your bonus system to reward your employees with fair bonuses.

 Give your employees not only insight into the NPS results but also into the stories and the emotion behind the score (from an open answer field).
-Then they know why the customer gives a certain score.
-That's where the emotion comes in, and with that, you can literally read the customer's experience in his own words.
+Then they will know why the customer gave a certain score.
+That's where the emotion comes in, and with that, you can literally read the customer's experience in their own words.
 What lessons can they learn to improve Customer Experience even more?
-See NPS as a long-term strategy, and do not commit any hard consequences, such as tough short-term targets for bonuses.
-Rather, connect bonuses to a positive NPS overall instead of just for achieving certain revenues or attracting customers.
+See NPS as a long-term strategy, and not link it to any hard consequences, such as tough short-term targets for bonuses.
+Rather, connect bonuses to an overall positive NPS instead of just for achieving certain revenues or attracting customers.
 Use the power of NPS or other metrics as a 'system' and not as a score in itself.
-Only then can you improve the scores or the system.
+Only then you the scores will go up.